bazelbuild/rules_swift/README.md

 The `swift_rules_dependencies` macro creates a toolchain appropriate for your platform (either by locating an installation of Xcode on macOS, or looking for `swiftc` on the system path on Linux).

+### 3. Additional configuration (Linux only)

+The `swift_binary` and `swift_test` rules expect to use `clang` as the driver for linking, and they query the Bazel C++ API and CROSSTOOL to determine which arguments should be passed to the linker.
+By default, the C++ toolchain used by Bazel is `gcc`, so Swift users on Linux need to override this by setting the environment variable `CC=clang` when invoking Bazel.

+This step is not necessary for macOS users because the Xcode toolchain always uses `clang`.

 ## Future Work